 Tip from Carl the Carrot: What we say is not always what we think we mean.
 “Let my words - like vegetables - be tender and sweet, for tomorrow I may have to eat them.” - author unknown.

 When somebody asks you to explain something, do you give a brief outline or do you go into great detail?
 How you answer will give an insight into whether you are from a low- or high-context culture.
 Context refers to the amount of background information that is needed to interpret what people say.

 It consists of the amount of innate and largely unconscious understanding a person can be expected to bring to a particular communication setting.
 It is also related to the way information is dealt with and ordered, and the amount of contextual information required to understand a message (see Hall).

-When working in a group, people from individualist cultures tend to be fo-cussed more on the task, the ‘task prevails over the relationship’.
-A key dif-ference is that people from collectivist cultures tend to be more focussed on the persons, or ‘relationship prevails over task’.
+When working in a group, people from individualist cultures tend to be focused more on the task, the ‘task prevails over the relationship’.
+A key difference is that people from collectivist cultures tend to be more focused on the persons, or ‘relationship prevails over task’.
 There is a clear link to a country’s GDP: people in rich countries are less dependent on external or family support and thus tend to be more individualistic.